LookinLabs/GoBlitz/README.md

 # Go Web App Skeleton

+> :warning: **NOTE:** This project is currently under development and does not have a stable version yet.
+Please use with caution.

 The Go Web App Skeleton is a boilerplate for building web applications in Golang, designed to mainly run on containers but can also be set up in a VM.
 The project is structured in a way that makes it easy to add new business logic features.
 Its architecture is similar to layered architecture with some MVC components meshed in.